Latest News

 • American National Standard "Specifications for Protective Headgear for Vehicle User" Z90.1 (ANSI)

-A long sleeved shirt or jersey and long pants are minimal requirements for rider protection.
+Along with the helmet, the minimum necessary requirements for an ATV rider's protection, is wearing a long sleeved shirt or jersey and a pair of long pants.
 Offroad riding gear, such as pants with knee pads and a jersey with shoulder pads, provide better protection.
-Good gloves will help protect your hands from the cold, or the event of a spill.
-The most protective footwear is a pair of over-the-calf boots with heels to prevent your feet from slipping off the footrests.
+Good gloves will help protect your hands from the cold, or if you take a fall.
+The best protective footwear is a pair of over-the-calf boots with heels to prevent your feet from slipping off the footrests.

 7 simple guidelines when letting your child ride and ATV...